Special Educational Needs and/or Disabilities (SEND)

 Equality - for all

-The SENDCo at Bishops Down Primary & Nursery School is Mrs Sophie Tier.
-She leads a dedicated team of inclusion staff who support all children with additional needs, including a Family Support Advisor/Pastoral Lead and a team of highly trained Teaching Assistants.
+The SENCo at Bishops Down Primary & Nursery School is Collette Rainbow.
+Our SRP (Special Resource Provision) Lead Teacher is Laura Fowler.
+Both lead a dedicated team of inclusion staff who support all children with additional needs, including a Family Support Advisor/Pastoral Lead and a team of highly trained Teaching Assistants.

 Spring 2023 - KCC Newsletter for Parents with SEND children